|

 If the syncopated beat in the left hand is too difficult for you, just play one long note (as shown in the first two bars) to start with.
 (You always have the option to simplify this way - temporarily or permanently.)

-This broken chord pattern starts on the middle note of a root position triad.
-It’s in D minor.
+Here is a broken chord pattern in D minor that starts on the middle note of a root position triad.

 It’s still based on the same inversion pattern as all the previous patterns in this module: